cwhitney/DelqaTools/README.md

 ![DELQA](https://raw.githubusercontent.com/cwhitney/DelqaTools/master/DELQA_logo.png)
+##### Open source tools from the installation 7/18/2015
 =============
-Open source tools from DELQA 7/18/2015

-Visit http://delqa.is for documentation and a full list of collaborators.
+Visit [http://delqa.is](http://delqa.is) for documentation and a full list of collaborators.

 This is an open source tool we developed for the interactive sound installation, DELQA.
 It was installed at the New Museum's NEW INC space from August 6-9th in 2015.
+The installation utilized 8 Kinect 2 sensors that tracked visitors interacting with and deforming the environment.
+This tool is specifically built to help track soft-surface deformation and touches.
+We used it to track visitors pushing and pulling fabric meshes inside of a our purpose built architecture.

-The code utilizes a few open source projects including:
+The code utilizes several open source projects including:

 Cinder 0.9.0dev - Barbarian Group - https://github.com/cinder/Cinder